-D. Conduct Probation
+-Conduct Probation

-This action involves a period of time, normally not exceeding one year, during which a student is given reasonable opportunity to show that he/she can become a responsible and effective member of the College community.
-In addition, conditions and restrictions may be imposed, including revocation of specific privileges and recommendstions for counseling.
+This action involves a period of time, normally not exceeding one year, during which a student is given a reasonable opportunity to show that he/she can become a responsible and effective member of the College community.

+In addition, conditions and restrictions may be imposed, including revocation of specific privileges and recommendations for counseling.

-Individuals and Organizations on conduct probation will be restricted from participating in College activities without prior permission from the Office of the Vice President for Student Affairs and Dean of Students.
+Individuals and Organizations on conduct probation will be restricted from participating in College activities without prior permission from the Dean of Students for Student Affairs and Assistant Dean of Students.
 These restrictions may include, but are not limited to, attending, sponsoring or co-sponsoring social events or events intended to raise funds for that organization, recruiting new members, and freezing the organization's budget for up to one semester.

-At the end of the probation period, if all conditions of the action have been met satisfactorily, the student will be considered in good conduct standing and will be so informed in writing by the respective Vice President/Dean or designee.
+At the end of the probation period, if all conditions of the action have been met satisfactorily, the student will be considered in good conduct standing and will be so informed in writing by the respective The Dean of Students or designee.
 Any pertinent material associated with the sanction of probation as well as the sanction itself are placed in the student's permanent file with the Student Affairs Office for behavioral misconduct and the Registrar and Academic Affairs Offices for academic misconduct.

-E. Withdrawal from Class Due to Misconduct
+- Withdrawal from Class Due to Misconduct

 A student may be withdrawn from a class or classes due to disruptive or obstructive behavior by a faculty member or instructor.
-For this particular sanction, any conduct withdrawal may be appealed to the Vice President for Student Affairs and Dean of Students/designee, and the appeal will be heard within 48 hours.
+For this particular sanction, any conduct withdrawal may be appealed to the Dean of Students and Assistant Dean of Students/ designee, and the appeal will be heard within 48 hours.

-If an appeal is granted by the Vice President for Student Affairs, the appeal must be endorsed by the Vice President for Academic Affairs and the course instructor before a decision is reached to allow the student to return to class.
+If an appeal is granted by the Dean of Students for Student Affairs, the appeal must be endorsed by the Vice President for Academic Affairs and the course instructor before a decision is reached to allow the student to return to class.
 In such a case, the student may be placed on special behavioral contract with the Office of Student Affairs and placed on conduct probation.
 Any pertinent materials associated with the withdrawal are placed in the student's permanent file with the Registrar.

-F. Suspension from Housing
+- Suspension from Housing